TedMartins/TedMartins/README.md

 I'm Ted Martins,
 I'm a Computer Science student and currently I'm in love with code.

-- I’m currently enrolled in a lot of bootcamp's and challenges
+- I’m currently enrolled in a lot of bootcamp's, courses and challenges.
 - Studying Technologies: Javascript, NodeJS, ReactJS, React Native and NextJS Framework.
 - Next Technologies to study: Typescript, Ruby, Python, Java, C# and C/C++.
 - Looking for an opportunity in the dev world.